unixorn/sysadmin-reading-list/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-So you've got your first sysadmin job.
+So you've got your first sysadmin/sre job or internship.
 Congratulations, it's going to be an interesting ride.

 ## Articles and Books to Read